dontna/YouTube-RSS-Scraper/README.md

 2. Run the Python script and enter that handle.

 3. It will return the link to that channel's RSS Feed, which you can input into any RSS Feed client.

+# GUI Example
+For anyone who needs it, here's a quick example using the GUI.
+In the following example we will be using the YouTube channel [LEMMiNO](https://www.youtube.com/@LEMMiNO)

-# Example
+# Terminal Example
-For anyone who needs it, here's a quick example.
+For anyone who needs it, here's a quick example using the terminal.
 In the following example we will be using the YouTube channel [LEMMiNO](https://www.youtube.com/@LEMMiNO)

 Find the channel's handle
 ![lemmino-edit](https://github.com/dontna/YouTube-RSS-Scraper/assets/85905830/9d090578-d172-4441-ab75-9a8879079a41)